Skip to Main Content

 3. See research data management as an opportunity

-Well-prepared, well-documented data sets made available to the public (if possible) are an asset of science.
+Well-prepared, well-documented data sets made available to the public (if possible) are an asset of research.
 Research data sets can be independent research results that not only ensure transparency, but also make future research possible.
 Research data management makes a decisive contribution to this.